 Australian Business Number (ABN)

-§ an entity that, in the course or furtherance of carrying on an enterprise, makes supplies that are connected with Australia
+- carrying on an enterprise in Australia or in the course of furtherance of carrying on an enterprise, you make supplies that are connected with Australia;

-In most cases the ABN is the statistical unit used to represent businesses and for which statistics are reported.
-In these cases it is equivalent to the legal entity.
+The ABN is the statistical unit used to represent businesses, and for which statistics are reported, in most cases.
+The ABN unit is the business unit which has registered for an ABN, and thus appears on the Australian Tax Office (ATO) administered ABR.
+In most cases, the ABN unit represents the legal entity.
+This unit is suitable for ABS statistical needs when the business is simple in structure.
 For more significant and diverse businesses where the ABN unit is not suitable for ABS statistical needs, the statistical unit used is the Type of Activity Unit (TAU).
-For details, refer to paragraphs 5-9 of the Explanatory Notes

 Australian Bureau of Statistics Business Register (ABSBR)

 The ABSBR is a register of all Australian businesses and contains identifying and classificatory data for each business.
 Information to populate the register is largely sourced from the ABR.
 The ABSBR is used as a source for survey frames and counts.

 The ABSBR consists of two sub-populations, the Australian Bureau of Statistics maintained population (ABSMP) and the Australian Tax Office maintained population (ATOMP).
 The ABSBR uses an economic statistics unit model to describe the characteristics of businesses and the structural relationships between related businesses.
 For details, refer to paragraphs 7 to 11 of the Explanatory Notes.